 The opinions expressed here are not those of the New Hampshire Bridge Association.
 Anyone who wishes to express an opinion here or comment on one is welcome to do so using the Contact Us page.

-Know the Law About Unauthorized Information!
+Know and Teach Others About Unauthorized Information!

 If I had to point at one factor that makes club duplicate less enjoyable that it should be, it would be players ignorant of Law 16B, which has to do with playing the game honestly.
 All bridge teachers and directors should make a concerted effort to teach Law 16B in a way that newer players can understand.